softwareQinc/nvim-sq/README.md

 # nvim-sq

 Custom [Neovim](https://neovim.io) configuration designed to enhance development productivity.
-It includes tools such as LSP, DAP, autocompletion, fuzzy finding, Tree-sitter, tmux integration, ChatGPT, and more.
-Plugin management is handled using [lazy.nvim](https://github.com/folke/lazy.nvim).
+Includes LSP, DAP, auto-completion, fuzzy finding, Tree-sitter, tmux integration, ChatGPT, and more.
+Plugins are managed using [lazy.nvim](https://github.com/folke/lazy.nvim).
 Requires Neovim 0.11 or newer.

 This configuration has been extensively tested on macOS and Linux (Debian/Ubuntu).
 Minor issues may occur on other platforms.